Italians wake up to virtual standstill after sweeping quarantine measures announced

 "I am about to sign a decree that we can sum up with the expression: I stay at home," Italian Prime Minister Giuseppe Conte said Monday announcing the measures.

-As of Tuesday, 463 people had died of the virus and 9,172 infected.
+As of Tuesday, 463 people had died of the virus and 9,172 others had been infected.

 How Italy will cope under the restrictions remains unclear, as does what exactly it takes to put a country of 60 million on lockdown.